Office of Accountability & Assessment

 The Office of Accountability and Assessment provides knowledge and support to strengthen decision-making of the administration and district and school-based instructional leaders and staff.
-The Office gathers and analyzes data, providing timely information on student performance and issues of educational quality in Aiken County Public Schools and ensures the integrity of the assessment system activities and helps support teaching and learning through relevant research and program evaluation.
+The Office gathers and analyzes data, providing timely information on student performance and issues of educational quality in Aiken County Public Schools and ensures the integrity of the assessment system activities and helps support teaching and learning through timely information, relevant research and program evaluation.

 The Office of Assessment and Accountability is responsible for:

 - Promoting a culture of continuous improvement throughout all Aiken County Public Schools;

 - Monitoring progress of key performance indicators and district-wide improvement efforts;

 - Ensuring the integrity of our assessment systems;

 - Supporting Teaching and Learning through measurement and reliable analytics;